e-picas/bash-library/README.md

 The library will automatically be added in your package's `bin` directory.

-#### Install in a package file system
+#### Internal interface

+The library embeds an internal interface to manage (instal/update/uninstall) the library itself locally or globally.
+To use it, run:

+    ~$ path/to/piwi-bash-library.sh help

 It is sometimes useful to include the library file to your project and manage it manually under version control.
-To embed the library in a project, you can use the `src/piwi-bash-library-installer.sh` script which will handle the installation and update of the library files.
+The interface will handle the installation and update of the library files for you.

 ### Usage